Managing the Messaging Inbox

 • Move out of the Open filter view

-• Can still receive new customer messages (which reopens them automatically)
+• Can still receive new customer messages within 24 hours of closing (which reopens them automatically)

 • Can be manually reopened if needed